stavnstrup/nisp-tools/xdocs/nisp-database.md

 The standard database is logically separated into four different parts:

-* service taxonomy based on the Core Enterprise Service Framework (CESF)
+* service taxonomy based on the C3 Taxonomy baseline 1
 * standard selection
 * standard and profile description
 * community of interest profiles